JensVL/project-linux-ansible/report/report-03-fileshare.md

 16. Access should be denied.
 17. Verify the created user groups by executing `vim /etc/group` and scrolling to the bottom of the list to verify the created groups have the correct users.
 18. Return to the vagrant account using `su vagrant` and `vagrant` as password.
-19. Open a new terminal window.
+19. Open a new terminal window on the host system.
 20. Try to ssh using `ssh nehirb@172.16.192.11`.
 21. Enter a wrong password 3 times.
 The correct password is `nehirb`.
 22. Execute `ssh nehirb@172.16.192.11` again.